2 arrested after shooting in McDonald’s parking lot in Methuen

 No other injuries were reported.

-Infante initially fled the scene with Hernandez, who allegedly assaulted the victim’s wife.
+Infante initially fled the scene with Hernandez, who assaulted the victim’s wife, police said.

 Hernandez was arrested early Tuesday morning.